Pregnancy After 35: What’s Actually True About Advanced Maternal Age

 • You’re too old for a healthy pregnancy: Women in their late 30s and early 40s can have healthy pregnancies with appropriate care.

-Stay informed and consult with healthcare professionals for personalized guidance.
+Stay informed and consult healthcare professionals for personalized guidance.

 The Reality of Fertility in Your Late Thirties and Forties

-As you enter your late thirties and forties, understanding how age affects egg quality becomes essential for your fertility journey.
+As you move into your late thirties and forties, understanding how age affects egg quality becomes essential for your fertility journey.

-While many women successfully conceive during this stage, it’s important to recognize that success rates can vary considerably.
+Many women successfully conceive during this stage, though success rates can vary considerably from person to person.

 Age and Egg Quality

-As you age, several factors can affect your eggs, leading to changes that may influence fertility.
-Here are key points to reflect upon:
+As you age, several factors can affect your eggs in ways that influence fertility:

-• Egg quantity declines markedly after age 35.
+• Egg quantity declines noticeably after age 35.

 • Egg quality, including genetic integrity, may deteriorate, increasing the likelihood of chromosomal abnormalities.